 Eric Skye has performed live on morning television for NBC and FOX, has been featured on National Public Radio, Public Radio International, and performed on many live radio broadcasts all over the United States.
-Skye has been featured in magazines such as Guitar Player, Fretboard Journal, Premier Guitar, Acoustic Guitar, Guitar World, Jazziz, Jazz Improv, 20th Century Guitar, Acoustic (UK), Akustik Gitarree (Germany), The Guitar Note, The Guitar Bench, and recently on the cover of Acoustic Guitar in China.
+Skye has been featured in magazines such as Guitar Player, Premier Guitar, Fretboard Journal, Acoustic Guitar, Guitar World, Jazziz, Jazz Improv, 20th Century Guitar, Acoustic (UK), Akustik Gitarree (Germany), The Guitar Note, The Guitar Bench, and was on the cover of Acoustic Guitar in China.

-Also released this year, was the acoustic guitar duo album, Artifact, with Los Angeles based Mark Goldenberg, who was a longtime guitarist for Jackson Browne, Bonnie Raitt, Linda Ronstadt, and many more.
-This album was recently featured in a long insightful piece in Premier Guitar magazine.
-It’s a collection of eight original, highly improvisational genre-bending guitar pieces recorded all in one take.
-Skye’s 2012 solo guitar release, A Different Kind Of Blue -a solo acoustic guitar re-imagining of the iconic Miles Davis record Kind Of Blue– was acknowledged and by the Miles Davis estate and named in Acoustic Guitar magazine’s top ten albums of 2012.
+Eric Skye’s latest album is Ballads and Blues, released in October of 2018.
+It is a collection solo jazz and blues standards, plus three originals pieces, played in one sitting on acoustic guitar.
+Skye’s previous release, from 2015, June Apple, a collection of early American fiddle tunes arranged by Eric for guitar and mandolin.
+The album features Skye in his alter ego as old-time flatpicking guitarist, along with the masterful mandolin work of Tim Connell.
+Also released in 2015 was the acoustic guitar duo album, Artifact, with Los Angeles based Mark Goldenberg, who was a longtime guitarist for Jackson Browne, Bonnie Raitt, Linda Ronstadt, and many more.
+This album features eight original, highly improvisational genre-bending guitar pieces recorded all in one take in Los Angeles.
+Skye’s 2012 solo guitar release, A Different Kind Of Blue -a solo acoustic guitar re-imagining of the entire iconic Miles Davis record Kind Of Blue– was acknowledged by the Miles Davis estate and named in Acoustic Guitar magazine’s top ten albums of 2012.

 Eric Skye plays all over the United States in venues, house concerts, and workshops.
 For more info and a current listing of upcoming events, click below.